kantondev/stringine/docs.md

 `translateMap.default` -- The default translation map which covers A-Z + 0-9.
 Only uses characters found from a basic keyboard.

-`charMap.extended` -- An extended translation map which covers A-Z + 0-9 + ,.!? + space.
+`translateMap.extended` -- An extended translation map which covers A-Z + 0-9 + ,.!? + space.
 Uses an extended set of Unicode characters.

-`charMap.dots` -- A translation map which covers A-Z + 0-9 + ,.!? + space.
+`translateMap.dots` -- A translation map which covers A-Z + 0-9 + ,.!? + space.
 Only uses braille patterns (hence the name "dots").